 As the name suggests, 2012-13 Panini Past and Present gives off a retro vibe.
 For Kyrie Irving collectors, that means his rookie card is about as straightforward as it comes.
 As a result, it's a sharp-looking but very affordable option.

 2012-13 Panini Preferred Kyrie Irving RC #327 Autographed Jersey #/99 (Silhouettes), #409 Autograph #/79 (Crown), #509 Autograph #/25 (Panini's Choice)

 Collectors are treated to multiple autographed Kyrie Irving rookie cards in 2012-13 Panini Preferred.
 The different versions include Rookie Silhouettes, Crown Royale die-cut, and Panini's Choice die-cut.
 While all the choices are popular, the first release in the set (Rookie Silhouettes) is the top option.

 The 2012-13 Panini Prestige Kyrie Irving rookie card is another simple but attractive option.
 It doesn't rely on numbering, an autograph, memorabilia swatch or other selling points.
 Rather, it's all about the clean design and popularity of the set itself.
 It will likely never command huge sums, making it accessible to collectors with any budget.
 Like NBA Hoops, autographs and rare parallels provide the chase.

 Totally Certified's etched foil design is definitely one of the hobby's most distinct.
 It might not be for everyone, but it has a strong following.
-Without the inclusion of a signature, memorabilia swatch or serial number, the card should remain affordable for the foreseeable future.
+More limited, the colorful parallels are also popular.

 Other Early Kyrie Irving Cards of Note